-- a.
-The minimum number of resident parking spaces per dwelling unit shall be 1.25 parking spaces per dwelling unit having 3 or less habitable rooms and 1.5 parking spaces per each dwelling unit having more than 3 habitable rooms.
-The Advisory Agency may increase or decrease the required number of parking spaces up to and including 0.75 parking spaces per dwelling unit, where it finds that such modification is consistent with the purposes of this Section. - b.
-The minimum number of guest parking spaces shall be 0.25 parking spaces per dwelling unit for projects containing 50 or fewer units and 0.5 parking spaces per dwelling unit for projects containing more than 50 units.
-The Advisory Agency may modify the guest parking requirement up to and including 0.5 parking spaces per unit where it finds such modification consistent with the purposes of this Section.
+a.
+The minimum number of resident automobile parking stalls per dwelling unit shall be 1.25 automobile parking stalls per dwelling unit having 3 or less habitable rooms and 1.5 automobile parking stalls per each dwelling unit having more than 3 habitable rooms.
+The Advisory Agency may increase or decrease the required number of automobile parking stalls up to and including 0.75 automobile parking stalls per dwelling unit, where it finds that such modification is consistent with the intent of this Section.

-- c.
-Where the number of parking spaces required in Sec.
+- b.
+The minimum number of guest automobile parking stalls shall be 0.25 automobile parking stalls per dwelling unit for projects containing 50 or fewer units and 0.5 automobile parking stalls per dwelling unit for projects containing more than 50 units.
+The Advisory Agency may modify the guest parking requirement up to and including 0.5 automobile parking stalls per unit where it finds such modification consistent with the intent of this Section. - c.
+Where the number of automobile parking stalls required in Sec.
 4C.4.1.
-(Automobile Parking Stalls) or other provisions of this Chapter 1n existence on the date of map application exceeds the minimum numbers established by this Section, the number of parking spaces shall not be diminished. - d.
-Where the total number of required spaces includes a fraction, the provision of Sec.
+(Automobile Parking Stalls) or other provisions of this Zoning Code (Chapter 1A) in existence on the date of map application exceeds the minimum numbers established by this Section, the number of automobile parking stalls shall not be diminished. - d.
+Where the total number of required automobile parking stalls includes a fraction, the provision of Sec.
 4C.4.1.D.2.
 (Fractional Space) shall govern. - e.
-The design and improvement of parking facilities and areas shall substantially conform to the provisions of Sec.
+The design and improvement of automobile parking facilities and areas shall substantially conform to the provisions of Sec.
 4C.4.3.
-(Parking Area Design).
+(Parking Area Design), Sec.
+4C.4.4.
+(Parking Lot Design), and Sec.
+4C.4.5.
+(Parking Structure Design), as applicable.